neurodatascience/cohort_creator/README.md

    - with phenotype directory: 18

 It may be that very recent datasets are not available yet.

-**FIX** Set up a github action to update the listing of datasets regularly.

 ### Datatypes, suffixes, Freesurfer